Prosecutors charge 3 more officers in George Floyd’s death

 More than 20,000 National Guard members have been called up in 29 states to deal with the violence.

 In Greece, police fired tear gas after young people attacked them Wednesday outside the U.S. Embassy in Athens.
 Some 4,000 protesters had been peaceful until near the end of the demonstration, when some threw gasoline bombs and stones at police.
 No injuries or arrests were reported.
-Other protests were held Wednesday in London, Helsinki and Rotterdam, among other cities.
+Other protests were held Wednesday in London, Helsinki, Rotterdam and Bogota, among other cities.

+The anger over Floyd’s death has spilled into an array of racial issues across the U.S.

-Meanwhile in Philadelphia, a statue of former Mayor Frank Rizzo was removed by the city early Wednesday after repeatedly being targeted by vandals.
+In Philadelphia, for example, a statue of former Mayor Frank Rizzo was removed by the city Wednesday after repeatedly being targeted by vandals.
 Rizzo presided over a police force widely accused of racism and brutality in the 1970s.

 In Virginia, Gov. Ralph Northam was expected to announce plans Thursday for the removal of an iconic statue of Confederate Gen. Robert E. Lee from Richmond’s prominent Monument Avenue, a senior administration official told The Associated Press.
 The statue in the former Confederate capital has been the target of vandalism during the protests.